A Multi-Center Study Evaluating KTE-C19 in Pediatric and Adolescent Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia

 - Live vaccine ≤ 6 weeks prior to start of conditioning regimen

-- Either gender of child-bearing potential not willing to practice birth control from the time of consent through 6 months after the completion of KTE-C19
+- Subjects of both genders of child-bearing potential who are not willing to practice birth control from the time of consent through 6 months after the completion of KTE-C19

 Participating Mayo Clinic locations